mitsuba-renderer/mitsuba3/docs/src/getting_started/file_format.rst

 domain where a RGB value is not meaningful---worse, there is an infinite set of spectra corresponding to each RGB color.
-Mitsuba uses the method of Jakob and Hanika :cite:`Jakob2019Spectral` to choose a plausible smooth spectrum amongst all of these these possibilities.
+Mitsuba uses the method of Jakob and Hanika :cite:`Jakob2019Spectral` to choose a plausible smooth spectrum amongst all of these possibilities.
 An example is shown below:

 .. image:: ../../../resources/data/docs/images/variants/upsampling.jpg
   :width: 100%